VSS Daily Opening Script

 • Chair secures speaker prior to meeting

-• Speaker will choose a passage from “As Bill See’s It”
+• Speaker will choose a passage from “As Bill See’s It."
+Be sure to advise them they will read the passage before and after meditation.

 Our Declaration of Unity